janhaans/kubernetes/documentation/security/README.md

   verbs: ["get", "list", "watch"]
 ```

 This role only defines the permissions.
-To assign it to a user or service account, you would need to create a **RoleBinding**.
+Roles are namespaced.
+If no namespace is provided the role is associated with the default namespace.
+Note a role can only assign permission to namespaces resources.
+To assign a role to a user or service account, you would need to create a **RoleBinding**.

 ```
 apiVersion: rbac.authorization.k8s.io/v1